bmlt-enabled/crouton/readme.txt

 == Changelog ==
 = 3.15.0
-* Added dropdown for Days of the Week, optionally can be turned off with has_days="0".
+* Added dropdown for Days of the Week, optionally can be turned on with has_days="1".
 * If no meetings are listed for a tabbed view day, a message is shown now indicated so.

 = 3.14.0